Skip to main content

 California RN Salary

 The median California Registered Nurse salary is $81,927 as of 2023.
-The national pay ranges from the highest 10% of Registered Nurses making $148,035 and the lowest 10% making $15,297.
+The pay ranges from the highest 10% of Registered Nurses making $148,035 and the lowest 10% making $15,297.
 Our salary data for RNs is consolidated from the Bureau of Labor Statistics and ZipRecruiter salary data.

 Registered nurses (RNs) provide direct patient care, assess health conditions, and collaborate with healthcare teams to develop and implement care plans.
 They administer medications, perform diagnostic tests, monitor patient progress, and educate patients and their families about health conditions.
 RNs also assist with procedures, advocate for patient needs, and ensure that healthcare standards and safety protocols are followed.